djleven/my-movie-database/README.md

 You can use it via shortcodes or the standard posts method, see below for more info and/or the <a target="_blank" href="https://mymoviedatabase.cinema.ttic.ca/shortcode-default-parameters">live demo page</a>.

-Please note that as of version 2.0 of the plugin, support for the Internet Explorer browser is limited to version 11 only.

 The data comes from the <a target="_blank" href="https://www.themoviedb.org">Movie Database (TMDb)</a>, the leading crowdsourced movie industry information community.
 This means that this plugin will make calls to the <a target="_blank" href="https://www.themoviedb.org/documentation/api"> TMDb api</a> (in other words their 'website service') to retrieve the requested data.
 The TMDb API service is provided free of charge.
 - The My-Movie-Database plugin uses the TMDb API but is in no way endorsed or certified by TMDb.

+## New version 2 of the plugin is here!

+Version 2 brings many changes, new features and improvements.
+A big part of the plugin was rewritten from scratch.

+**Improvements**

+1. Javascript asynchronous template rendering (using VueJS)
+2. Improved page load speed and overall user experience (your pages won't wait for the movie data to load)
+3. Overview (description) on hover (configurable option) for person credits and tvshow seasons
+4. Transition effect configurable option when switching between sections / tabs
+5. Enhanced admin search UI and preview resembling the frontend output based on selected settings
+6. Rearrangement of person credit sections with improved section consistency (crew / cast credits)
+7. Fixed a few bugs

+**Breaking changes**

+While the overall styling of the two main templates (tabs and accordion) and all previous settings have been preserved, there are some breaking changes:

+* Removed: PHP based templates

+    This means that previous templates are no longer compatible.
+This will be a problem if you have made modifications to your templates.

+    **If you have copied your templates folder inside your theme, you must delete the copied folder for the plugin to work.**

+* Removed: Support for Internet Explorer prior to version 11

+    Please note that as of version 2.0 of the plugin, support for the Internet Explorer browser is limited to version 11 only.

+* Removed: Section 4 for persons

+    The person template has been rearranged, most users should not have a problem with this as it was previously not very nice.

 == Installation ==